CurtiePi/triviagame/README.md

  - turns:            key: Turn     - repeatable
  - score:            integer

--- associated forms: GameSummaryForm, GameDetailForm, GameSummaryForms
+Associated forms
+- GameSummaryForm
+- GameDetailForm
+- GameSummaryForms
-                     GameDetailForms
+- GameDetailForms

--- methods
+Methods
-   new_game_summary: CLASS METHOD instantiates a new GameSummary object
+- new_game_summary: CLASS METHOD instantiates a new GameSummary object

-   to_summary_form: populates a GameSummaryForm
+- to_summary_form: populates a GameSummaryForm

-   to_detail_form: populates a GameDetailForm
+- to_detail_form: populates a GameDetailForm

-   aggregate_data: aggregates data over all the Turns object contained in this
+- aggregate_data: aggregates data over all the Turns object contained in this object.
-                   object.

 -------------------

-Score
+Score:

 Maintains the countable information for a user over all games.